tzeikob/javascript-patterns/foundational/callback/README.md

 > As we took of in another call stack, no error will be caught here.

-So the right way to handle thrown errors from an asynchronous code is to move the `try/catch` within the same call stack like so.
+So the right way to handle thrown errors from an asynchronous code is to move the `try/catch` within the same call stack, like so:

 ```javascript
 function operation (input, callback) {